Next to ice cream and tacos, breakfast foods are my favorite.

 At Trident Booksellers & Cafe, you can browse for books to read on your next plane ride, then sit down for challah french toast or a green monster smoothie.

 Trina’s Starlite Lounge

-Trina’s Starlite Lounge serves brunch on Sundays + Mondays (for service industry folks!), with a classic brunch menu that includes Kool-Aid and Tang.
+Trina’s Starlite Lounge serves brunch on Sundays and Mondays (for service industry folks!), with a classic brunch menu that includes Kool-Aid and Tang.

 Zaftig’s, just outside the city line in Brookline, serves breakfast all day, every day.

 My favorite is the banana stuffed french toast.
 Zaftig’s is another one of my go-tos for brunch in Boston.